Stephen-Austine/Realtime_Bitcoin_Prices/Bitcoin Real-Time Price Logger.md

-This project implements a real-time Bitcoin price tracker and logger.
-It fetches live market data from the CoinGecko API, records the data with timestamps into a local CSV file, and generates a visual trend line upon user termination.

----

 ## Bitcoin Real-Time Price Logger

 This script provides a lightweight solution for monitoring cryptocurrency fluctuations and maintaining a historical record for later analysis.